 This menu takes you to the API Monitoring (Runscope) UI.
 For more information, see the API Monitoring documentation.

 Congratulations!
 You've set up an account and you're ready to create your first test with BlazeMeter.
 Here we will cover creating Functional Tests and Performance Tests.
 Later, you can amend your test set with Mock Services or API Monitoring.

 If you have the Performance tab selected and click Create Test, you have the following options:

-- Performance Test - Upload your own script or enter URL/API Calls for a no-scripting option.
-Performance Tests run via Taurus, which supports many various types of testing tools including JMeter, Selenium, and Gatling.
+- Performance Test - Upload your own script, or enter URL/API Calls for a no-scripting option.
+Performance Tests run via Taurus, which supports various types of testing tools, including JMeter, Selenium, Gatling, and more.
 You can even provide your own Taurus YAML configuration file.

-- Multi Test - You can run multiple tests (multiple scripts) simultaneously by executing a Multi-Test.
+- Multi Test - You can run multiple Performance tests (multiple scripts) simultaneously by executing a Multi-Test.
 Each test (script) runs as a separate scenario within the Multi-Test.
 This can be especially useful for larger-scale situations and even allows for adding additional load while the test is running.
 Multi Test this is only available for pro subscription or higher.

 - Recorder - This option provides you access to our Proxy Recorder, a tool for recording HTTP(s) actions you perform on a site.
-The recorder can auto-generate a test script for you from that recording.
-(For an alternative recording method, check out our BlazeMeter Chrome Extension.)
+The recorder auto-generates a test script for you from that recording.
+Alternatively, record the test using our BlazeMeter Chrome Extension.

 If you have the Functional tab selected, and click Create Test, you have the following options:

 - GUI Functional Test - Test the functionality of your web application's graphical user interface (GUI).
 Upload an existing Selenium script, or easily record a Scriptless Test using our BlazeMeter Chrome Extension.
 Supports assertions, Mock Services, and Test Data.